Info For First Time Visitors

 - Participants can complete as many of the tasks as they like and in any order.

 - If you are an educator, you can also register to mentor a small group of students.

-- Registration forms are published mid February and Mid September ready for the challenges in March and September.
+- Registration forms are published mid February and mid September ready for the challenges in March and October.